ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-retry-date title="Retrying with an Updated Date Field"}

-Retrying immediately allows the Oblivious Gateway Resource to measure the round
+Retrying immediately allows the Oblivious Gateway Resource to measure the
-trip time to the Client.
-The observed delay might reveal something about the
+round-trip time to the Client.
+The observed delay might reveal something about
-location of the Client.
-Clients could delay retries to add some uncertainty to
+the location of the Client.
+Clients could delay retries to add some uncertainty
-any observed delay.
+to any observed delay.

 Intermediaries can sometimes rewrite the `Date` field when forwarding responses.
 This might cause problems if the Oblivious Gateway Resource and intermediary